elkopfoffice/git_repo/README.md

 # git_repo!

-we are ucreating examples of using git
+we are creating examples of using git